exogen/graphbrainz/docs/schema.md

 }

-"""An edge in a connection.""" type ReleaseEdge {
+"""An edge in a connection.""" type RelationshipEdge {
   """The item at the end of the edge"""
-  node: Release
+  node: Relationship

   """A cursor for use in pagination"""
   cursor: String!